TMJ Therapy – Austin, TX

 BOTOX® Injections for TMJ

-While BOTOX is famous for reducing the appearance of wrinkles and fine lines in the face, it can also be used to treat TMJ disorder.
-When BOTOX is injected into the facial muscles, it blocks certain nerve signals from reaching these muscles, causing a kind of selective paralysis.
 If your TMJ disorder is the result of bruxism, BOTOX injections relax the muscles responsible for teeth clenching and grinding, allowing you to heal.
 Dr. Erika Whitehouse has completed additional training in BOTOX injections for TMJ disorder, so you can be sure that you’re getting high-quality TMJ treatment here at Derby Dental.